How to date Watanabe publisher seals

 Note 4: Fake and forged seals

-Unscrupulous dealers have been known to fake seals A, B, C (a variation, hanmoto Watanabe Shozaburo), D and E. Their aim of course is to make a print appear older and increase its perceived scarcity and market value.
+Unscrupulous dealers have been known to fake seals A, B, C (including a variation, hanmoto Watanabe Shozaburo), D, E and F. Their aim of course is to make a print appear older increasing its perceived scarcity and market value.

-It is recommended to be especially sceptical when two seals - double seals - appear on a print.
-This may be legitimate, however, it is rare and it's more likely a fake seal was added to make the print appear older.
-Watanabe Shoichiro and the Ukiyo-e Dealers Association of Japan warned recently that Hasui prints were sold in Japan with newly forged seals.
+It is recommended to be sceptical when two seals - double seals - appear on a print.
+This may be legitimate with certain combinations of seals (A and B ca 1926; D2 and I ca 1945), however, it is unusual and it's possible that a fake seal was added to make the print appear older.
+Watanabe Shoichiro and the Ukiyo-e Dealers Association of Japan recently warned that Hasui prints were sold in Japan with newly forged seals.
 Seals M and O had been removed from the margin and replaced with earlier copyright seals such as D and E (August 17, 2022).

-It is recommended to be especially sceptical when Watanabe seals appear on a print originally made by another publisher such as Doi Teiichi.
+It is recommended to be especially sceptical when Watanabe seals appear on a print originally made by another publisher such as Doi Sadaichi (seriously, this has happened).

 Later impressions missing all seals often sell for significant premiums at auction.
 These prints are typically unauthorized prints made by the printer and sold by the printer or his estate.
 A printer was in fact dismissed for selling unauthorized Hasui prints for ¥5000 each.
 Significant premiums at auction require at least two bidders - at least two bidders possibly intending on applying forged seals for profit.